CM4all/davos/doc/index.rst

 --------------

 Davos is a WebDAV server with a WAS (Web Application Socket) frontend, to be run by beng-proxy.
-There are two backends: one that stores in a plain filesystem (called "plain") and one for CM4all OnlineDrive (called "od").

 Installation & Configuration